little-world/rust-course/src/02-struct-enum-patterns.md

 ## Pattern 6: Visitor Pattern with Enums

 *   **Problem**: You have a complex, tree-like data structure, such as an Abstract Syntax Tree (AST).
 You want to perform various operations on this structure (e.g., pretty-printing, evaluation, type-checking) without cluttering the data structure's definition with all of this logic.
 *   **Solution**: Define a `Visitor` trait with a `visit` method for each variant of your enum-based data structure.
 Each operation is then implemented as a separate struct that implements the `Visitor` trait.
-The original data structure's methods simply accept a visitor and dispatch to the correct `visit` method.
 *   **Why It Matters**: This pattern decouples the logic of an operation from the data structure it operates on.
 This makes it easy to add new operations (just add a new visitor struct) without modifying the (potentially complex) data structure code.
-It's a clean, maintainable way to handle complex, multi-pass operations.
-*   **Use Cases**: Compilers and interpreters (pretty-printing, code generation, optimization passes), traversing file systems, processing complex configuration (e.g., validating and transforming a config tree), and any scenario involving operations on a tree-like data structure.

 The visitor pattern in Rust leverages enums for traversing complex structures.
 It involves three parts: the data structure, the visitor trait, and one or more visitor implementations.